CANOWINDRA VILLAGE - ORANGE REGION

 Canowindra Balloon Challenge - 19-29 April 2019

 Each year the skies above Canowindra come alive with the roar of the burners and visual spectacular provided when mass hot air balloons take flight in competition, joy and commercial flying.

 During the Canowindra Balloon Challenge, the town receives over 10 thousand visitors to see the balloons.
 The wide open spaces, ideal weather conditions, and friendly local people make this an ideal area for hot air ballooning.

 Long after the age of fishes, Canowindra's European settlement begun as early as 1829.
 In 1831 James Collits had established himself on land at ‘Canoundra’.

-Soon after settlement was formed grew in an unplanned manner around the 1849 Canowindra Inn.
-Gaskill Street, the winding main street, is evidence of lack formal planning and has become part of Canowindra's charm.
+Soon after the settlement was formed grew in an unplanned manner around the 1849 Canowindra Inn.
+Gaskill Street, the winding main street, is evidence of lack of formal planning and has become part of Canowindra's charm.

 Over the years Canowindra attracted the interest of wanted and unwanted visitors including bushranger Ben Hall, his gang and Johnny Gilbert, who in 1862 took over Robinson’s Hotel.
-They took the town’s residents hostage for a three day-long celebration.
+They took the town’s residents hostage for a three-day-long celebration.
 Folklore says that the gang treated their hostages well and even covered the expenses of their party.
 Today the Royal hotel stands on the site of the Robinson Hotel of their spree.

-> Canowindra has population of just over 1,500 and was established in 1844 and the first Post Office was built in 1844
+> Canowindra has a population of just over 1,500 and was established in 1844 and the first Post Office was built in 1844

 > Not long after in 1863 famous bushranger Ben Hall held up the whole town - twice!